1cbyc/feedback_platform/readme.md

 4. Frontend Enhancements:

-    Improve the UI using HTML, CSS, or a frontend framework like Bootstrap.
+    to improve the UI using tailwindcss.

 5. Deployment Configuration: